IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 [recent finding](https://www.amazon.science/publications/machine-translation-verbosity-control-for-automatic-dubbing),
 that shows that if the translation length stays within a ±10% range, it is easier to synchronize source and target speech for use cases like automatic dubbing.
-In this evaluation, LC is applied only for translations with length above 10 characters.
+In this evaluation, LC is applied only for source samples with length above 10 characters.

 #### System Ranking